 Matthew 25: Prayer for children with disabilities

 Children with disabilities face barriers that often hinder them from receiving proper nutrition, humanitarian aid, or other basic services.
 We believe every child deserves the chance to reach their God-given potential.
-Join us to pray for children with disabilities.
+Join us in prayer for children with disabilities.